AMReX-Astro/Castro/sphinx_docs/source/CastroGravity.rst

    The default resolution of the radial arrays at a level is the grid cell spacing at that level, i.e., :math:`\Delta r = \Delta x`.
-O For increased accuracy, one can define as a number greater than :math:`1` (:math:`2` or :math:`4` are recommended) and the spacing of the radial array will then satisfy :math:`\Delta x / \Delta r =` drdxfac.
+O For increased accuracy, one can define gravity.drdxfac as a number greater than :math:`1` (:math:`2` or :math:`4` are recommended) and the spacing of the radial array will then satisfy :math:`\Delta x / \Delta r =` drdxfac.
    Individual Cartesian grid cells are subdivided by drdxfac in